Eurasian whimbrel: Taxonomy

-The Hudsonian whimbrel (Numenius hudsonicus) was formerly considered to be conspecific.
+The Hudsonian whimbrel (N. hudsonicus) was formerly considered to be conspecific.
 The two species were split based on genetic and morphological differences and separate breeding ranges.

 Differences in species

 The common whimbrel was traditionally considered a sub-cosmopolitan bird, breeding in Russia and Canada, then migrating to coasts all around the world to spend the winter.
-However the North American population of whimbrels was considered distinct enough to be considered a separate species from the common whimbrel.
+However, the North American population of whimbrels was considered distinct enough to be considered a separate species from the common whimbrel.
 In 2020, the New World population was recognised as a separate species, with the whimbrel in North America being assigned to the binomial name Numenius hudsonicus.